Heliaster solaris: Taxonomy

-This species was first mentioned by John Edward Gray in 1840 in the Annals and Magazine of Natural History as Asterias multiradiata and later as Heliaster multiradiatus.
+This species was first mentioned by John Edward Gray in 1840 in the Annals and Magazine of Natural History as Asterias multiradiata and later as Heliaster multiradiatus, after the holotype specimen was found in San Cristóbal Island in the early 1830s.
 Due to the fact that Carl Linnaeus used the name Asterias multiradiata (current accepted name: Capillaster multiradiata) already in 1758 Gray's name became an invalid homonym.
-In 1920 Austin Hobart Clark published the replacement name Heliaster solaris.It was first found on San Cristóbal Island in the early 1830s.
+In 1920 Austin Hobart Clark published the replacement name Heliaster solaris.